What Does a Failed RAID 5 Rebuild Mean?

 What happens if RAID recovery is attempted with wrong parameters?

-How does PC-3000 RAID reconstruct an array without the original controller?
+How is an array reconstructed without the original controller?

 Related Recovery Services